amboym/StockPortfolioAnalysis/README.md

 ![image](https://github.com/amboym/StockPortfolioAnalysis/assets/162647158/ee4ebf4d-43c1-47b8-a565-11696c1eac28)

 ## Method and Results

-We genereated random portfolios and random weights to get a plot of attainable portfolios for n = 100000, in python we compute the portfolios standard deviation (volatility (risk)) in the x-axis and expected return in the y-axis.
-We find the optimal solution by grabbing the portfolio with the max sharpe ratio or one with the minimum volatility.
+We generated random portfolios and random weights to create a plot of attainable portfolios for n = 100,000.
+In Python, we compute the portfolio's standard deviation (volatility or risk) on the x-axis and expected return on the y-axis.
+We find the optimal solution by selecting the portfolio with the maximum Sharpe ratio or one with the minimum volatility.

+From the plot, the cluster of orange dots forms an arch or curve known as the efficient frontier.
+It earns this name because among the attainable portfolios, it represents the same level of risk with the highest target return.

 ![image](https://github.com/amboym/StockPortfolioAnalysis/assets/162647158/a876e52b-a713-4e78-9233-dbd08c6ea432)
 ![image](https://github.com/amboym/StockPortfolioAnalysis/assets/162647158/4033d379-2922-428f-85f3-536cefe5163a)